St Crispin's School: Curriculum

 In Years 7, 8 and 9 (Key Stage 3) students study the core subjects of English, Mathematics and Science plus the following foundation subjects: French, Design and Technology, Information and Communication Technology (ICT), History, Geography, Religious Education, Art, Music and Physical Education.
 In addition lessons are offered in Personal, Social and Health Education, Citizenship and Drama.
 Pupils are taught in sets for English, Maths, Science and French.
 German is offered as a second foreign language from Year 8 onwards to those in the top French sets.

 The subjects offered at GCSE are shown in the table (right).
 St Crispin's is one of a small number of state schools which still offer the three separate sciences at GCSE.
 The following Design and Technology options are offered at GCSE: Food and Nutrition; Graphic Products; Resistant Materials; Systems and Control; Textiles.

 The subjects offered at A level are also shown in the table (right).
-St Crispin's participates in the Cisco Networking Academy Programme and is one of the relatively few schools in the UK to offer this globally accepted professional course in networking.
-Pupils on this course have networked the computers in the school's IT suite and also those of the neighbouring primary school Westende.
+St Crispin's participates in the Cisco Networking Academy Programme and is one of the relatively few schools in the UK to offer this course in networking.
+Pupils on this course have networked the computers in the school's IT suite and also those of the neighbouring primary school, Westende.

-St Crispin's has pioneered an innovative science buddy scheme, which was featured on Teachernet, the website for teachers and educators.
+St Crispin's has a science buddy scheme, which was featured on Teachernet, the website for teachers and educators.
 The scheme involved around 30 pupils from the top three sets in Year 11 helping the younger children in Year 7 to conduct experiments and investigations in a lunchtime club.
 The buddies also visited local primary schools during National Science Week and led practical sessions with Year 5 and Year 6 pupils.